 Full information on the admissions process and information about individual schools is available in School Admission Guidance and Primary School Information booklets online.
 These are also available from individual schools, libraries or from the Admissions & Transfers Team.
 It is important for parents to read this information before applying for a school place.

-Parents are encouraged to list four preferred schools on their form as school places cannot be guaranteed - failing to include second, third and fourth preferences could lead to children being allocated school places parents would not have listed.
-Parents must apply online or return their form by January 15th, 2014.
+Parents are encouraged to list five preferred schools on their form as school places cannot be guaranteed - failing to include second, third, fourth and fifth preferences could lead to children being allocated school places parents would not have listed.
+Parents must apply online or return their form by January 15th, 2015.

 You can also make changes to the form right up until the closing date.
 The system will check for errors and you will receive an email confirmation that the application has been received.
 There is no risk that applications can get lost in the post.